scorpido74/azure-docs.nl-nl/articles/cognitive-services/personalizer/python-quickstart-commandline-feedback-loop.md

 ## <a name="create-a-new-python-application"></a>Een nieuwe python-toepassing maken

-Maak een nieuwe python-toepassing in uw voorkeurs editor of IDE `sample.py`met de naam.
+Maak een nieuwe python-toepassing in uw voorkeurs editor of IDE met de naam `sample.py`.

 ## <a name="add-the-dependencies"></a>De afhankelijkheden toevoegen